 What are the formal entry requirements for this course?

-In addition to the college's standard entry requirements you will need to have achieved C grades in GCSE Science and GCSE Additional Science (or two separate sciences from Biology, Chemistry and Physics) as well as GCSE Maths grade 4 and the expectation for this course is also a minimum of a grade 4 in GCSE English.
-This is a lower entry requirement than for A levels in the sciences.
+In addition to the College’s standard entry requirements you will need to have achieved grade 4’s in GCSE Combined Science or in triple science (in GCSE Biology and in GCSE Chemistry and in GCSE Physics).
+You will also need to have achieved a minimum of grade 4 in GCSE Maths, and our expectation for this course is also that you will also have a minimum of a grade 4 in GCSE English.
+This is a lower entry requirement than for A Levels in the sciences.

 Subject combination advice